 In music we can learn to play an instrument and we enjoy listening to different types of music and making our own.
 We also have French with Mrs. Brotherton as well as using espresso coding to develop our computing skills further.

-Towards Christmas, we see a live Pantomime performance of Jack and the Beanstalk at the Rotherham Civic Theatre….OH YES WE DO!
+Towards Christmas, we see a live Pantomime performance of Dick Whittington at the Rotherham Civic Theatre….OH YES WE DO!
 We also hope to write our own script and perform for an invited audience.

 Our topics will include rivers and the water cycle.
 We learn about the temperatures that solids melt at and find out more about solids, liquids and gases.
 We find out that some materials are about as much use as a chocolate teapot!
 We will read the novel, The Ice Palace by Robert Swindells.

-There is an expectation that Year Four children will learn all their tables by the end of this year and we have decided to focus on the 6, 8 and 11 times table.
+There is an expectation that Year Four children will learn all their tables by the end of this year.
 Knowing a times table means being able to count in a multiple, say the multiplication in order and then out of order and then recall the division.

 If your child finds this difficult the only way to move forward is to practice little and often.
 If you would like more support with this area, please ask.